-A key regulatory design constraint is operational tractability.
-In ASRF framework, idiosyncratic risk is assumed to be diversified away and a single systematic source drives dependence, so that capital charges admit analytical expressions.
-As \cite{GordyLuetkebohmert2013GranularityAdjustment} stress, simple closed-form capital rules are preferred in regulatory settings for transparency, verifiability, and ease of implementation across institutions.
-At the same time, concentration risk and correlation structure are precisely where real portfolios depart from the ASRF benchmark: the Basel Committee's Research Task Force notes that concentration risk violates one or both key ASRF assumptions: name concentration implies less than perfect granularity, while sector concentration implies that risk may be driven by more than one systematic factor \cite{BCBS2006ConcentrationWP15}.
-The same report highlights that producing stable and reliable estimates of asset correlations across exposures is a key practical issue.
-These considerations motivate dependence extensions that remain analytically transparent and computationally efficient.
+For regulatory applications any extension must also remain operationally tractable.
+In the ASRF framework, idiosyncratic risk is diversified away and a single systematic factor drives dependence, which allows capital charges to be expressed analytically.
+As \cite{GordyLuetkebohmert2013GranularityAdjustment} stress the importance of having simple closed-form capital rule because of the transparencey they give across institutions.
+Yet concentration risk and correlation structure are precisely the dimensions along which actual portfolios depart from the ASRF benchmark.
+The Basel Committee's Research Task Force observes that name concentration violates perfect granularity, whereas sector concentration may require more than one systematic factor \cite{BCBS2006ConcentrationWP15}.
+The same report identifies stable and reliable estimation of asset correlations across exposures as a central practical difficulty.
+These constraints call for a dependence extension that remains analytically transparent and computationally efficient.

-We exploit the geometric identity that the Pearson correlation between centred vectors can be written as $\rho=\cos\theta$, where $\theta$ is the angle between them.
-Accordingly, we model dependence as

-where $\theta_t$ is a diffusion on the circle.
-This yields a bounded $\rho_t$ by construction and leverages tractable transition densities for circular diffusions, including circular Brownian motion and mean-reverting von Mises dynamics \cite{majumdar2024diffusion}.
-We seek to exploit this tractability to derive closed-form or semi-closed-form expressions for joint default, joint survival, and joint first-passage probabilities under stochastic correlation, and to quantify via simulation and empirical illustrations how stochastic dependence alters tail risk relative to constant-correlation Vasicek benchmarks.